feature-image

 ADVERTISEMENT

 “I’ve thought about this for a long time – since I was a little kid,” St. Clair said after his commitment.
 The 6’4″ and 230 lbs 5-star QB was the highest rated Ohio recruit in the 2025 class, and the 3rd ranked QB.
 He enrolled in January 2025 and started participating in spring drills, undergoing a fierce QB battle with Lincoln Kienholz and Julian Sayin.
-Although Sayin eventually won the battle, the time for St. Clair would come sooner.
+Although Sayin eventually won the battle, the time for St. Clair would come sooner than later.

 ADVERTISEMENT